Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/trigger-app/_index.en.md

 function.
 This is necessary since the user can go back to the data task and do changes.

-{{% panel theme="warning" %}}
+{{% notice warning %}}
 Using this task type requires nuget version 8, assuming that you wish to allow the user to go back to the data task.
-{{% /panel %}}
+{{% /notice %}}

 ### Feedback Task Type